 Germany Unwrapped: Expats Give the Worst Rating Yet

 Ranking 50th out of 53 countries in the Expat Insider 2024 survey, Germany receives its worst results yet since the beginning of the survey in 2014.
 Aspects of Quality of Life (27th) and Working Abroad (23rd) may contribute positively to expats’ experiences.
-But Germany continues to be among the worst countries worldwide in the Ease of Settling In (51st) and Expat Essentials (53rd) Indices.
-Not only a lack of social connections and complicated bureaucratic processes impact overall happiness levels: 54% of expats favorably rate their happiness in Germany (vs. 68% globally).
+But Germany continues to be among the worst-performing countries worldwide in the Ease of Settling In (51st) and Expat Essentials (53rd) Indices.
+A lack of social connections and complicated bureaucratic processes impact overall happiness levels: 54% of expats favorably rate their happiness in Germany (vs. 68% globally).

 How Expats Rate Life in Germany